 The other "Eastern Empire" from which playing cards are thought to have originated is India.
 It is true that India traded with a number of European countries around and along the Mediterranean.
 However, playing-cards were not known in India until the 16th century, or so the evidence would suggest.
-Which makes it highly improbable that India was the birth place of playing cards due to the timeline of evidence found.
+Which makes it highly improbable that India was the birth place of playing cards.
 Playing-cards had appeared in Europe a full 150 years before then.
 Some have even speculated that the journey was the reverse, and that playing-cards were introduced to India from Europe.
 But this is a difficult proposition to sell as the playing-cards of India are so different to those of Europe both in style and in shape.
 There is simply no apparent relationship.

 The idea that roving Gypsies travelling from village to village to delight, deceive, and entertain the village town folk is a romantic notion, and one that seems a plausible explanation for the introduction of playing-cards to Europe.
 The problem with this theory is that Gypsies are not known to have arrived in Europe in any significant numbers until the early 15th century.
 By then, playing cards were well and truly vested in European culture.

 There is some speculation that Gypsies journeyed through the Turkish Empire, so there does remain the possibility, however remote, that they may have acquired playing cards there, if they existed.
 But how they got them to Europe, remains another question, since by the time Gypsies arrived, everyone in Europe was already playing cards.